Canada’s Coolest Wine Region

 A great wine harnesses the soil, the climate, and the surrounding landscape to craft an incredible taste that reminds you of the place it was grown.
 Here in Nova Scotia, our vineyards are never more than 20km from the ocean, and the vines grow in the remains of an ancient seabed.
 Having the World’s highest tides, a mixture of sandstone and slate soil and being surrounded by large bodies of water all contribute to a unique yet ideal viticultural climate.

 Each style of wine we produce has a mouth-watering freshness with a hint of salinity reminiscent of an ocean breeze.
 Over 200 international and national awards have been given for our Nova Scotia Wines.
 Even the famously hard-to-please Gordon Ramsay has a Nova Scotian sparkler on his wine list.

-The other white wines you find in Nova Scotia may include Chardonnay, and Petite Milo, there’s even one that blends the two!
+The other white wines you find in Nova Scotia may include Chardonnay and Petite Milo, and there’s even one that blends the two!
 You can find varietals like L’Acadie, New York Muscat, Riesling and Seyval Blanc.
-White wines that are bone dry, off dry, and sweet.
+White wines that are bone dry, off-dry, and sweet.